-The TLS Credentials element is added to Administration > Certificates > TLS Credentials.
-The State column shows that the certificate has been signed.
+The TLS Credentials element is added to Other Elements > Engine Properties > Certificates > TLS Credentials.

 Enable SMC API

 To allow other applications to connect using the SMC API, enable SMC API on the Management Server.

 Steps 9 For more details about the product and how to configure features, click Help or press F1.